silvacms/documentation/source/silva/buildout.rst

    *Buildout*
      Buildout is a tool used to automate software deployment.
-Installing and upgrading Silva using buildout will greatly reduce the chance of errors and the time needed.
+Installing and upgrading Silva using buildout can greatly reduce the chances of errors.

 Requirements
 ------------

-Please refer to the section regarding the system you use.
+Please refer to the section regarding your system.

 .. toctree::
    :maxdepth: 2